 Divorce can be one of, if not the, most devastating times a family experiences.
 But staying in a relationship that no longer works, that is ultimately hurting you and your kids because of the fighting or atmosphere in the home, must be addressed as well.
-Attorney Sam Dixon handles divorce cases with compassion and fire.
+Birmingham divorce attorney Sam Dixon handles divorce cases with compassion and fire.
 Sometimes compassion is the best remedy, and sometimes fire is needed when the other side is playing hard-ball, or you are in an abusive relationship.

 - Don't Let Your Spouse Get the Drop on You – Unfortunately, your spouse may have been preparing for a divorce for some time.
 You should, if possible, prepare for a divorce before you file for divorce.
 I guarantee you most attorneys your spouse sees will tell them the same thing.
 You should plan for your divorce just as you would any other major decision in your life.
 You should contact attorney Dixon at any time you may be considering a divorce.
 He will provide you options, possible pitfalls, realistic expectations, and prepare you for what can be a very complicated process for free.